TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 For me, it meant learning about how people with different backgrounds and passions (our team had designers, marketers, and front-end developers, among others) can team up to create wonderful **user experiences**.
 It wasn't easy, especially since "coordinating" different crafts was something we had to learn on the go, but it definitely was a valuable lesson that anyone planning to get involved in decision-making could benefit from.

-Wanna see me wearing a suit?
-[Here it is the LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7051248063037718528/)
+Wanna see me wearing a suit? [**Here it is the LinkedIn post**](https://www.linkedin.com/feed/update/urn:li:activity:7051248063037718528/)

 ## Writing

 A.T.R.I.S. also gave me the chance to start content writing with an emphasis on technical implementations.
-That's when I started my collaboration with [Upstash](https://upstash.com) and brought my first piece of content on their blog: [Building a realtime emergency response system](https://upstash.com/blog/realtime-emergency-response).
+That's when I started my collaboration with [**Upstash**](https://upstash.com) and brought my first piece of content on their blog: [**Building a realtime emergency response system**](https://upstash.com/blog/realtime-emergency-response).

-I enjoyed the combination of technical and creative work, which led me to also write about the underlying benefits the serverless pattern brings to Bytecrowds: [Realtime Code Sharing with Upstash Redis](https://upstash.com/blog/realtime-code-sharing)
+I enjoyed the combination of technical and creative work, which led me to also write about the underlying benefits the serverless pattern brings to Bytecrowds: [**Realtime Code Sharing with Upstash Redis**](https://upstash.com/blog/realtime-code-sharing)

 # Back to coding